 A child or young person may be identified to be at risk of an allergic reaction or anaphylaxis, even without a medical diagnosis or ASCIA action plan.
-In this case, the education or care service must complete a health support agreement (DOC 127KB) with the parent or guardian.
-They should also complete the safety and risk management plan (DOC 139KB).
+In this case, the education or care service must complete a health support agreement with the parent or guardian.
+They should also complete the safety and risk management plan.
 This will make sure site-specific strategies have been identified.
-It will also identify individual management strategies and treatment for the child or young person in the event of an allergic reaction or anaphylaxis.
-The guide to planning health support (DOC 86.6KB) can be used to aid the completion of the health support agreement.
+It will also identify individual management and treatment for the child or young person in the event of an allergic reaction or anaphylaxis.
+The guide to planning health support can help the health support agreement.